khalid-fannas/Simon-Game/README.md

 # Simon-Game
-Minigame using jquery in JS.
+Minigame using jQuery in JS.